karttur/soilmoisture-africa/_posts/2019/2019-01-23-vwb-methods.markdown

 # Prerequisites

 To follow the processing steps in this post you must set up a [Spatial Data Integrated Development Environment (SPIDE)](https://karttur.github.io/setup-ide/), download and install [Karttur's GeoImagine Framework](https://karttur.github.io/geoimagine/blog/blog-import-project-eclipse/) from Github, and [calculate the Vertical Water balance](https://karttur.github.io/geoimagine/blog/blog-VWB-TRMM-FAOrefET/).
-The latter also requires that you [download and process the original TRMM data](https://karttur.github.io/geoimagine/blog/blog-TRMM/) and the [FAO reference evapotranspiration](https://karttur.github.io/geoimagine/blog/blog-FAO-refevap/).
+The latter requires that you [download and process the original TRMM data](https://karttur.github.io/geoimagine/blog/blog-TRMM/) and the [FAO reference evapotranspiration](https://karttur.github.io/geoimagine/blog/blog-FAO-refevap/).

 # Introduction